indspenceable/old_mud/README.markdown

 ## TODO -
 ### Players taking damage
 ### Afflictions
+Afflictions are, essentially, buffs and debuffs.
+You would be able to assign negative afflictions to your enemies, and get yourself positive buffs.
+To a certain extent things would need to know about them, but sometimes they could also be selfcontained.

 - probably make a "Spell" class.
 There would be a mixin - has_spells
 - basically, would work almost exactly like items - you would always use the accessor methods
 - maybe, each one could have def process_x -> like process_output, process damage